The University of Montpellier reaffirms its international standing in the 2026 QS World University Rankings

 The QS World University Rankings, published annually by the British firm Quacquarelli Symonds (QS), is now one of the three leading global rankings, alongside the Shanghai Ranking (ARWU) and the Times Higher Education (THE) rankings.
 The 2026 edition ranks more than 1,500 universities worldwide, after analyzing more than 5,600 candidate institutions.

-To compile this ranking, QS uses nine performance indicators: academic reputation (30%), employer reputation (15%), faculty-student ratio (10%), citations per Professor 20%), international research network (5%), graduate employability (5%), proportion of international students and staff (10%), and a sustainable development impact indicator (5%).
+To compile this ranking, QS uses nine performance indicators: academic reputation (30%), employer reputation (15%), faculty-student ratio (10%), citations per Professor 20%), international research network (5%), graduate employability (5%), proportion of international students and staff (10%), and a sustainability impact indicator (5%).

 The University of Montpellier: an internationally recognized academic institution

 The subject rankings for 2026 point to equally promising results.
 The university is thus continuing its momentum of continuous improvement, with the goal of enhancing its visibility and impact in scientific and academic fields.
-Pending the publication of these results, the University of Montpellier ranked highly in several subject areas in 2025, such as agriculture and forestry (75th globally) and biological sciences (94th globally).
+Pending the publication of these results, the University of Montpellier in 2025 has repeatedly ranked at the top of the rankings in certain subject areas, such as agriculture and forestry (75th worldwide) and biological sciences (94th worldwide).
 It also ranks in the top 100 in fields such as earth and marine sciences, environmental sciences, life sciences, geophysics, and geology.

 The University of Montpellier also ranks highly in various international rankings